ResearchComputing/Documentation/docs/clusters/alpine/quick-start.md

 ## Job Scheduling

 All jobs on Alpine are run through a queue system using the SLURM job scheduler.
-Though many HPC workflows are run through batch-type jobs, interactive jobs on compute nodes are allowed but these must also be initiated through the scheduler.
+Though many HPC workflows are run through batch-type jobs, interactive jobs on compute nodes are allowed; however, these jobs must also be initiated through the scheduler.
 High-priority jobs move to the top of the queue and are thus guaranteed to start running within a few minutes, unless other high-priority jobs are already queued or running ahead of them.
 High-priority jobs can run for a maximum wall time of 24 hours.
 Low-priority jobs have a maximum wall time of 7 days.

 More details about how to use SLURM to run jobs can be found in our [running applications with jobs](../../running-jobs/running-apps-with-jobs.md) documentation.

 ## Allocations

 When you receive a Research Computing account you are automatically assigned a **Trailhead Auto-Allocation**, which grants you a fixed share of `ucb-general`.
 The Trailhead is a great allocation for smaller jobs or testing and benchmarking your code.
 To accommodate a variety of allocation sizes on Alpine, CURC offers two application-based tiers.
-The **Ascent Allocation** tier provides users with 250,000 SUs over a 12 month period.
-The **Peak Allocation** tier is aimed at projects that will consume between 250,000 and 5,000,000 SUs in a 12 month period.
+The **Ascent Allocation** tier provides users with 350,000 SUs over a 12 month period.
+The **Peak Allocation** tier is aimed at projects that will consume between 350,000 and 6,000,000 SUs in a 12 month period.
 Please see our [Allocations page](allocations.md) for a comparison of tiers and instructions to apply.

 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).